Hammam: Bathing practices and services

 Most hammams expect their clients to undress down to a modesty garment or loincloth, before proceeding from a cold room to progressively hotter rooms.
-There men are usually washed by male bath attendants and women by female attendants before they are given a massage.
+Men are usually washed by male bath attendants and women by female attendants before they are given a massage.
 Some details of the process vary from region to region, such as the presence or absence of pools where visitors can immerse themselves in water.
 In more conservative areas women are less likely to bathe in just their underwear while in areas where hammams have become the preserve mainly of tourists there is more likelihood that women will bathe naked.
 Some hammam complexes contain separate sections for men and women; elsewhere men and women are admitted at different times in which case the hours for women are usually far more limited than those for men.

 Traditionally hammams, especially those for women, doubled as places of entertainment with dancing and food being shared.
-It was common to visit hammams before weddings or religious holidays, to celebrate births, to swap beauty trips, etc. Women also used visits to the hammam to size up potential wives for their sons.
+It was common to visit hammams before weddings or religious holidays, to celebrate births, to swap beauty tips, etc. Women also used visits to the hammam to size up potential wives for their sons.

 Some accessories from Roman times survive in modern hammams, such as the peştemal (a special cloth of silk and/or cotton to cover the body, like a pareo) and the kese (a rough mitten used for scrubbing).
 However, other accoutrements of the hammam experience such as jewel boxes, gilded soap boxes, mirrors, metal henna bowls, perfume bottles and nalın (wooden or mother-of-pearl clogs that prevented slipping on the wet floor) can now only be seen in museums.

 Traditionally, the bathhouse masseurs (Turkish: tellak) were young men who soaped and scrubbed their clients.
 However, the tellaks were replaced by adult attendants during the 20th century.

 Massage

-A massage in a Turkish bath is likely to involve not just vigorous muscle kneading, but also joint cracking - "not so much a tender working of the flesh as a pummelling, a cracking of joints, a twisting of limbs".
+A massage in a hammam is likely to involve not just vigorous muscle kneading, but also joint cracking—"not so much a tender working of the flesh as a pummelling, a cracking of joints, a twisting of limbs".
 Hammams aiming for a tourist clientele are likely to also offer an array of different types of massage similar to what might be offered in a spa.